rubyjs/libv8/README.md

 Please note that if you intend to run your own V8, you must install both V8 *and its headers* (found in libv8-dev for Debian distros).

+### Bring your own compiler

+You can specify a compiler of your choice by either setting the `CXX` environment variable before compilation, or by adding the `--with-cxx=<compiler>` option to the bundle configuration:

+    bundle config build.libv8 --with-cxx=clang++

 ### About